Slow television

-Slow television, or slow TV (sakte-TV), is a term used for a genre of "marathon" television coverage of an ordinary event in its complete length.
+Slow television, or slow TV (sakte-TV), is a genre of "marathon" television coverage of an ordinary event in its complete length.
 Its name is derived both from the long endurance of the broadcast as well as from the natural slow pace of the television programme's progress.
-It was popularised in the 2000s by the Norwegian Broadcasting Corporation (NRK), beginning with the broadcast of a 7-hour train journey in 2009.
+It was popularised in the 2000s by the Norwegian Broadcasting Corporation (NRK), beginning with the broadcast of a seven-hour train journey in 2009.

 Background

 An early example of extended length cinematography was artist Andy Warhol's 1964 film Sleep, which showed poet John Giorno sleeping for five hours and twenty minutes.
 Warhol's production process involved splicing and looping of film that he had originally shot in 3-4 minute lengths.
 The concept was adapted to slow television on local TV broadcast in 1966 by WPIX, to VHS video tape in 1984 by the British company Video125, to satellite TV in 2003 by Bahn TV, and to live TV in 2011 by the Norwegian Broadcasting Corporation (NRK).